KrishnaBiniwale/ReactApp/README.md

 # ReactApp
-This is a Basic React App test.
+This is a Basic React App that implements tic tac toe.